jeffreysbrother/tcg-sitemap/README.md

 </sitemapindex>
 ```

-... and individual sitemaps like this:
+... and individual sitemaps (each named the same as the references above).
+It will be structured like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>